 The SFVA faculty are active in basic science, clinical and translational research, and health services research.
-Research is supported by VA, NIH, professional societies, and industry.
+Research is supported by VA, NIH, professional societies, foundations, FDA, and industry.

 Anthony Baker, PhD is a cardiac muscle physiologist interested in the cellular and molecular mechanisms that regulate cardiac muscle contraction and relaxation in health and disease.
 Current projects focus on the distinctive biology of the right ventricle and investigation of a novel therapy to treat right ventricular failure.

-Sanket Dhruva MD is a cardiologist and health services researcher focused on the generation of real-world evidence that informs regulatory, insurer, and clinical decision-making for pharmaceuticals and medical devices.
-He is particularly interested in novel methods for data generation, including mobile health technologies and the application of advanced analytic methods to large data sets.
+Sanket Dhruva MD, MHS is a cardiologist and health services researcher focused on the generation of real-world evidence that informs regulatory, insurer, and clinical decision making for pharmaceuticals and medical devices.
+He is particularly interested in novel methods for data generation, including mobile health technologies and the application of advanced analytic methods to large datasets.
+He works with the VA National Cardiac Device Surveillance Program to improve care delivery for Veterans treated with cardiovascular implantable electronic devices.

 Jorge Kizer MD has a research program that leverages molecular epidemiology and cardiovascular imaging to identify risk factors for heart disease and stroke, with the aim of advancing understanding of pathogenesis, prognostication, and treatment of these disorders.
 With funding from AHA and NIH, he has been an active investigator in several prospective cohort studies, including the Cardiovascular Health Study, the Hispanic Community Health Study / Study of Latinos, the Multi-Ethnic Study of Atherosclerosis, and the Women’s Interagency HIV Study.